 Michelle Torez is an established author, artist, mentalhealth campaigner and musician.
 She has won various national and international writing awards.
 Her style is often described as 'extremely dark, gritty and brutally honest'.
 She is a dedicated, passionate mental health campaigner fighting for better mental health treatment in the UK.
 Michelle has endured so much trauma and abuse in her life she has became an inspiration for many people.
 Her poetry book 'Broken Doll' was ranked in the top 1,000 for poetry books on Amazon UK.
 Filled with dark imagery and her brutally raw depiction of abuse in the NHS mental health system, it is an emotional onslaught from the very first page.
 In 2009 she came 3rd place nationally for Fiction with The Koestler Trust writing competition with her short story 'Interaction Is Pain'.
 She has had various poems published in both national and international poetry magazines.
 She is currently working on her autobiography about her horrific life experiences.

 Due to having this conviction and other mentalhealth related convictions, Michelle has been unable to gain employment and is banned for life for most jobs.
 The uk mentalhealth system rips peoples lives apart.
 In early 2018 Michelle has been given a criminal conviction for contacting her local crisis team 'when not in need' following her grieving over a friend's suicide.

 Michelle is a survivor.
 She has been through so many traumatic events in her life, one after the other, yet she still find the strength within herself to campaign to help others.
 She has been abused both sexually and mentally by so called 'caring professionals', assaulted, stabbed, homeless, and has lost various people to suicide and so much more.
-She has now become a dedicated campaigner and says that she will do this everyday for the rest of her life.
+She has now become a dedicated campaigner.